yiz-wu/Highway-Anomaly-Detection-Pipeline/README.md

 ```
 ---

-## Configuration file
+## Configuration File

-All modules could use the same JSON configuration file.
+The pipeline relies on a **single, unified JSON configuration file**.
+You do not need separate files for every step; the entire pipeline can be controlled from one master file.

+### Structure & Behavior

-It contains the parameters for every stage, and each module reads only the part it needs (e.g. `dataset`, `bev`, `model`, `lanelet2`, etc.) and ignores the rest.
+The configuration is designed with **modularity** in mind.
+Even though the file contains parameters for every stage, each Docker module automatically extracts **only the section it needs** and ignores the rest.

-You can reuse the same file for entire pipeline.
+  * **Section-Based Access:** For example, the **Preprocessing** module reads the `dataset` block, while the **Inference** module reads also the `model` and `bev` blocks.
+  * **Internal Logic:** The main script (e.g., `sdf2pixelmap.py`) parses the JSON into a dictionary object.
+It then injects specific sub-dictionaries (like `config['bev']`) into the relevant Python classes (e.g., `Bev.py`) via their constructors.
+This ensures strict module independence and prevents global state issues.

-Example of structure:
+### Example Configuration

+Below is the structure of a complete configuration file:

 ```json
 {